 Inventory management technique #3: Optimize your inventory

-Having an optimized inventory means not having too few or too many of your products, but just the right amount.
+Having an optimized inventory system means not having too few or too many of your products, but just the right amount.

 By pinpointing the minimum and maximum level of stock, there’s no chance of running out of inventory and committing the cardinal sin of business: Leaving money on the table due to the failure to meet demand.